WSC-Nettie-Owners/wscnettie/README.md

 This section outlines how to contribute to this project.

+1. Add your skills to your profile's README.
-1. Become a collaborator on this project.
+2. Become a collaborator on this project.
-2. Clone this project to your local machine.
+3. Clone this project to your local machine.
-3. Request access to the environment variables.
+4. Request access to the environment variables.
-4. Create a new branch from the `staging` branch.
+5. Create a new branch from the `staging` branch.
-5. Make changes to your branch.
+6. Make changes to your branch.
-6. Change the version number in `package.json`.
+7. Change the version number in `package.json`.
-7. Push your branch to GitHub.
+8. Push your branch to GitHub.
-8. Create a pull request from your branch to the `staging` branch.
+9. Create a pull request from your branch to the `staging` branch.
-9. Wait for the pull request to be reviewed.
+10. Wait for the pull request to be reviewed.
-10. Merge the pull request.
+11. Merge the pull request.
-11. Delete your branch.
+12. Delete your branch.
-12. Repeat steps 3-10.
+13. Repeat steps 5-12.

 ---